med-seg/p/README.md

 To initiate the training stage, modify and run "runFunction.m".

-**IMPORTANT TO NOTE:**  Please modify the following valiables below to suit image data file type, ground-truth (annotation) file type and options for training the deep learning model.
+**IMPORTANT TO NOTE:**  Please modify the following variables below to suit image data file type, ground-truth (annotation) file type and options for training the deep learning model.
 Replace 'define' with appropriate value.

 imWidth = 'define';